 My television career began in earnest in 2000, with the broadcast of Channel 4’s Extraordinary Ancestors, which I researched single-handed, and co-presented with Shilpa Metha.
 I have subsequently researched and presented programs on genealogy for Radio 4, BBC 1, ITV’s GMTV and This Morning, UKTV and Living TV, and have appeared alongside Melanie Sykes, Bill Oddie, Fern Britton, Philip Schofield, Lorraine Kelly, Liza Faulkener and many more.
 These programs were a major factor in turning genealogy into the immensely popular pastime it is today, and laid the foundations for Who Do You Think You Are?, for which I investigated the origins of Jeremy Clarkson and appeared in Gary Lineker’s episode.
 For my TV work, and also my books, I was nominated – as I was somewhat nonplussed to discover – as one of the world’s ‘Genealogy Rock Stars’ in January 2012.

-My latest television appearance was in the Australian version of Who Do You Think You Are? on 2 May 2023, alongside the late, great Barry Humphries.
-The program was his last broadcast credit and it was an enormous privilege to work with him, rounding off his extraordinary broadcasting career that started well before I was born.
+One recent and memorable television appearance was in the Australian version of Who Do You Think You Are? on 2 May 2023, alongside the late, great Barry Humphries.
+Although I appear half way through the program, his interview with me was in fact the last that was filmed for that episode, and it was the last he ever filmed in his life.
+It was an enormous privilege to have worked work with him at all, let alone to have rounded off his extraordinary broadcasting career, that started long before I was born.

 I was resident genealogist for Genes Reunited since the site began in 2003 and gave monthly live web-casts on the site every month until the start of 2015 and have since given period webcasts for its sister site, FindMyPast.